Swords of Kingdoms: The Staffordshire Hoard at Sutton Hoo

 Bearing remarkably similar details in design and craftsmanship as the treasures found at Sutton Hoo, it is now believed that many of the objects from the Staffordshire Hoard were made in the same seventh century East Anglian workshops as much of the gold and garnet cloisonné jewellery from Sutton Hoo.
 Believed to have been buried between c.650-675 in the kingdom of Mercia, the Staffordshire Hoard is predominantly made up of weaponry fittings and it is estimated that the fittings could have come from between 100-150 different swords.
 Their owners would have commanded in some of the great battles of the kingdom wars of seventh century Anglo-Saxon England.

-This temporary exhibition has been put together by guest curator Chris Fern, an expert in the Staffordshire Hoard and will see a selection of items from the Hoard on display alongside finds from the Great Ship Burial of Sutton Hoo including one of the gold and garnet shoulder clasps, gold and garnet sword pyramids, three gold Anglo-Saxon coins and the gold sword belt buckle.
-These objects are all usually on display at the British Museum, having been donated to the nation by Sutton Hoo’s then owner, Mrs Edith Pretty.
+This temporary exhibition has been put together by guest curator Chris Fern, an expert in the Staffordshire Hoard and will see a selection of items from the Hoard on display alongside finds from the Great Ship Burial of Sutton Hoo including one of the gold and garnet shoulder clasps, gold and garnet sword pyramids, three gold Anglo-Saxon coins and the gold curved buckle from the sword belt.
+These objects are all usually on display at the British Museum, having been donated to the nation by Sutton Hoo’s then owner, Edith Pretty.

-The exhibition supported by the National Lottery Heritage Fund will see a total of 62 original Anglo-Saxon objects on display, on loan from Birmingham Museum and Art Gallery, the Potteries Museum and Art Gallery, the British Museum and Norwich Museum and Art Gallery.
+The exhibition supported by the National Lottery Heritage Fund, will see a total of 60 original Anglo-Saxon objects on display, on loan from Birmingham Museum and Art Gallery, the Potteries Museum and Art Gallery, the British Museum and Norwich Castle Museum and Art Gallery.